igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited.md

         /usr/src/app/target/app.jar
 ```

 The second stage is the stage when the actual Campsite Booking API Docker image is built.
-It's based on Debian's `buster-slim` image.
+It's based on OpenJDK's `buster-slim` image.

 ```dockerfile
 FROM openjdk:11-jre-slim